Semantic Web: Background

-The concept of the semantic network model was formed in the early 1960s by researchers such as the cognitive scientist Allan M. Collins, linguist Ross Quillian and psychologist Elizabeth F. Loftus as a form to represent semantically structured knowledge.
-When applied in the context of the modern internet, it extends the network of hyperlinked human-readable web pages by inserting machine-readable metadata about pages and how they are related to each other.
-This enables automated agents to access the Web more intelligently and perform more tasks on behalf of users.
+The concept of the semantic network was used in the 1950s and 1960s by researchers such as the Richard H. Richens, cognitive scientist Allan M. Collins, computational linguist M. Ross Quillian and psychologist Elizabeth F. Loftus to represent semantically structured knowledge, both conceptually and in computer systems.

 The term "Semantic Web" was coined by Tim Berners-Lee, the inventor of the World Wide Web and director of the World Wide Web Consortium ("W3C"), which oversees the development of proposed Semantic Web standards.
 He defines the Semantic Web as "a web of data that can be processed directly and indirectly by machines".
+The Semantic Web extends the network of hyperlinked human-readable web pages by inserting machine-readable metadata about pages and how they are related to each other.
+This enables automated agents to access the Web more intelligently and perform more tasks on behalf of users.

 Many of the technologies proposed by the W3C already existed before they were positioned under the W3C umbrella.
 These are used in various contexts, particularly those dealing with information that encompasses a limited and defined domain, and where sharing data is a common necessity, such as scientific research or data exchange among businesses.
 In addition, other technologies with similar goals have emerged, such as microformats.